 Introduction to basic principles of economics.
 Topics covered include supply and demand, marginal analysis, perfect competition, profit maximization, aggregate demand and supply, the level of employment, inflation, fiscal policy, monetary policy, and international trade.
-Prerequisite: Math Placement Level 22.
+Prerequisite: none.
 Every year.

 Introduction to the concepts, measures, theories, and strategies of modern economic growth and development relevant to the low-income nations of Asia, Africa, and Latin America.
 The course builds on the theories and models introduced in Economics 190, explores the inter-relationships between human development and economic growth, and allows each student to investigate the development experience of a particular nation.
 Writing intensive.
 Prerequisite: Economics 190.
 Alternate years.